banklab/banklab.github.io/index.md

 ---

+**02.02.2026** We are hosting [Prachitha Nagendra](https://orcid.org/0000-0003-4931-2841), PhD student at [Indian Institute of Technology Bombay, India](https://sites.google.com/view/esmlab/home), as an invited speaker for our lab meeting, with a talk titled "Effect of gene flow on adaptation and reproductive isolation in *Saccharomyces cerevisiae*".

+---

 **09.12.2025** We are hosting [Pengjuan Zu](https://scholar.google.com/citations?user=lROU4a8AAAAJ&hl=en), Assistant Professor of Information Ecology at the [Institute of Biology, University of Neuchatel](https://www.unine.ch/biologie/recherche/), for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Plant-insect chemical communication in ecological communities: an information theory perspective".

 ---